 - The interaction was not a genuine exchange.

-Pretend you’re training a purple and say the word, “No!” out loud with firmness.
+Pretend you’re training a puppy and say the word, “No!” out loud with firmness.

 Now think of something/someone who puts a true smile on your face.
 Then try saying a commanding, No, again.

 Impossible, isn’t it?
 The word might come out a bit growly, but there’s no impact behind it.
 Smiling changes everything.
 It’s why people who do a lot of telephone work are taught to smile when they dial—you can hear through the phone if someone sounds happy or irritated which is definitely me when I’m on the receiving end of a telemarketer.

 I learned the power of a sustained smile from living in Red Lodge, Montana for ten years.
 Recently being on vacation in that tiny town of 2,000 refreshed this for me.
 I’ve often heard visitors to Pittsburgh say how friendly the people here are and that’s good to know.
 But people in Red Lodge make Pittsburghers look standoffish.
 No kidding.

 A walk down Broadway, Red Lodge’s main street, has people nodding at you as if you’re old friends.
 People want to know where you’re from and seem to always know something about that place.
 When I mention I lived in their lovely state for a decade, the friendly level goes up a notch—unbelievable that it’s possible.

 What does this have to do with the title of the blog?
 Because when we’ve conversed with someone and walk away, I don’t want my smile to fade so quickly that they think: oh, that city person isn’t really that friendly after all.
 I want my smile to last in their minds long after my words have faded.